Prelude to Object-Oriented Design

 - Software projects involving n people start out with n very different impressions on how the app should be structured.

-- Extensive disussing, questioning, sketching is needed.
+- This happens through extensive disussing, questioning, sketching

 - All parties involved need to be at the table: management, developers, customers.